-Attached is Resolution 2012-01-GUAMPO for TAC consideration.
+Attached is Resolution 2012-01-GUAMPO for TCC consideration and the TAC's approval.

 The Self Certification Checklist has been reviewed by representatives of the Transportation Planning Branch of NCDOT and it has been determined that all information has been adequately addressed.
 Therefore, GUAMPO may "self-certify" the MPO planning process via this resolution